divyansh169/devops-qoala-assignment-Divyansh-Bansal-20DEC004/README.md

 2. Corrected errors in `docker-compose.yml`, `Python/Dockerfile`, `nginx/Dockerfile`, and `nginx.conf`.
 3. Verified the application through the browser and confirmed Nginx logs.

-This README serves as documentation of the debugging process and confirms that the assignment has been completed successfully.